Greece Moments Greece Moments

 Green Valley of Halki

-Spooky and impressive at the same time, the dilapidated village clings to a rock turned away from the sea, on the top of which, at an altitude of about 300 m, a former Fortress of the Knights of St. John spectacularly perched above the coast.
+Spooky and impressive at the same time, the dilapidated village clings to a rock turned away from the sea, at the top of which, at an altitude of about 300 m, a former Fortress of the Knights of St. John perches spectacularly above the coast.

-The recent history of Halki is closely linked to the neighboring island of Rhodes.
-Thus, after the collapse of the Byzantine Empire from the 13th century onwards, the Venetians ruled over the island under the knightly order of the Knights of St. John.
+The recent history of Halki is closely linked to the neighbouring island of Rhodes.
+After the collapse of the Byzantine Empire from the 13th century onwards, the Venetians ruled over the island, followed by the knightly order of the Knights of St. John.

 Paleo Chorio Kastro Chalki Rhodos Ausblick